sixswordstudio/Education/College/0 - January 2025 - Classes/Sociology/Week 2 - Slide Notes-AmyPark.md

 ## Slide 15: Weekly Activity
 - If you could change one thing about society, what would it be?
 Then describe the manifest and latent functions of this change.

 _Amy: I would improve access to quality education for everyone.
 If learning opportunities were more equitable, then manifestly, there would be more upward socioeconomic mobility.
-If all people had equal access for the tools to develop their skills, gain knowledge, and pursue their potential, it would be good overall for society._
+If all people had equal access for the tools to develop skills, gain knowledge, and pursue their potential, it would be good overall for society._

  _Some latent functions of this change would be economic and social.
 More people being educated would improve the efficacy of the workforce as a whole, which would grow the economy.
 And when more people have access to education, there would be more understanding of diverse perspectives and critical thinking.
 This would hopefully reduce prejudice and nurture empathy across society._

  _The impact of increased access to education on families would also be manifest.
-Family members would have access to resources that support the function of their family both internally and externally.
-Then, a latent effect of increased access to education on the family structure might be that women and marginalized people could have more autonomy, more power, and better decision-making abilities beyond what their socialized functions within a more traditional family unit had previously allowed._
+Family members would have access to resources that support the function of their family both within the family unit and outside it.
+There would also be latent effects of that increased access to education on the family structure.
+For example, women and those with intersectional identities would have more autonomy, more power, and better decision-making abilities beyond what their socialized functions within a more traditional family unit had previously allowed._

 ## Slide 16 - Review of functionalism
 Functionalism's image of an ideal society is: **A state of equilibrium**.